Raydius/raydolletecom/memory-bank/activeContext.md

 # Active Context

 ## Current Session Context
-March 2, 2025, 12:34 AM (America/Los_Angeles)
+**Date:** March 2, 2025

+## Current Focus
+- Setting up the Memory Bank for the Ray Dollete personal website project
+- Establishing project architecture documentation
+- Identifying initial development priorities

 ## Recent Changes
-- Initialized Memory Bank structure
-- Created core Memory Bank files
+- Created Memory Bank structure
-- Updated productContext.md with open questions and decisions
+- Documented project overview and goals in productContext.md

 ## Current Goals
+- Complete Memory Bank initialization
-- Define component structure for the personal website
+- Review current website implementation
+- Identify areas for improvement or expansion
-- Plan implementation approach for portfolio section
+- Plan next development phases
-- Determine styling strategy (CSS modules, styled components, or other approaches)

 ## Open Questions
+- What specific technology skills should be highlighted?
-- What specific work samples will be showcased in the portfolio?
+- What kind of DJ content should be showcased (mixes, events, equipment)?
-- Will the site need a blog or news section?
-- What deployment platform will be used?
+- What music production work should be featured?
+- What car content is most relevant to include?
-- Are there any specific design preferences or inspirations to consider?
+- Are there any specific design preferences or inspirations?